aviddiviner/tricks/README.md

 An entirely unidiomatic approach to working with maps and slices in Go.

+> _This is currently a work in progress (for probably the next few weeks).
+Once I'm happy with the API, I'll remove this notice.
+Until then, expect things to change.
+I'm just putting it up on GitHub so long, because `git push` is very satisfying and make me feel good._

 ## What is this?

 Originally started as an exercise in teaching myself Go reflection, I got a little carried away... and created something _awesome_.
 This goes out to all those Gophers with a yearning in their hearts for the good old days of chaining long strings of methods together (à la Ruby).